Baked Vegan Apple Cider Donuts (Easy + Delicious!)

 - Spices: We’re using a combination of apple pie spices for these apple cider donuts!
 These include ground cinnamon, cardamom, and nutmeg.

-- Baking powder: This is our leavening agent for these donuts, instead of using yeast!
+- Baking powder: This is our leavening agent for these donuts, instead of using yeast.

 - Apple cider: Probably the most crucial ingredient to these vegan apple cider donuts!
 Please note that apple cider is different than apple juice, and cannot be swapped.
 Apple cider is much more concentrated version of apple juice…and we’re going to make it even more concentrated for truly the best homemade baked apple cider donut!

 - Applesauce: This replaces eggs in more traditional apple cider donut recipes, and also adds more flavor!
+You can also use dairy free yogurt if applesauce is not available to you!

 - Sugar: You can use granulated sugar or coconut sugar here.